mcjazzyfunky/archived-php-prelude/README.md

 // Result: [111 => 'Doe', '222' => 'Whoever', ...]
 ```

-For simple SELECT, INSERT, UPDATE and DELETE queries there are also alternative fluent interfaces, depending on the concrete case they may provide a shorter solution compared to the more powerful general query method mentioned above.
+For simple SELECT, INSERT, UPDATE and DELETE queries there is also an
+alternative DSL available.<br>
+Depending on the concrete case that may be shorter compared to the
+more powerful query method mentioned above.

 Alternative DSL for simple SELECT queries: